 3. Poor quality of manufacture

-4. Improper bearings (Due to wear & tear or bad quality)
+4. Improper bearings (due to wear & tear or bad quality)

-5. Worn out gear teeth
+5. Worn-out gear teeth

-6. External excitation applied on the system
+6. External excitation is applied to the system

 The effects of vibrations are as follows: